TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 PID can be implemented using software or hardware, but it is typically done using software for modern applications [5].
 The chosen microcontroller of the Software Subsystem is a Nucleo-STM32L476RG, so this subsystem will implement the PID control using C code to ensure compatibility.

 The Nucleo-STM32L476RG will be used to receive information from the thermocouple sensors using ADC channels.

-The Nucleo has a resolution of about 1 millivolt (mV) which may become problematic due to
+SENSORS STUFF Nucleo have low mV reading stuff but thermocouple send signal that is in mV or lower.

 ## Interface with Other Subsystems